sjbrown/1kfa/mod_guide_player.md

-During the second phase of resolving a combat action, players may choose to take a Wound as explained before, and also a new choice: to turn any 3 *attack power* into Harm tokens instead.
+During the second phase of resolving a combat action, players may choose to take a Wound as explained before, and also a new choice: to turn any 3 *Might* into Harm tokens instead.

-For example, there are 4 ways to handle an *attack power* of 7:
+For example, there are 4 ways to handle an *Might* of 7:

  * Lose cards from your Deckahedron until 7 exhaustion symbols are revealed
  * Take 1 Harm token and lose cards until 4 exhaustion symbols are revealed